November 3, 2017

 Prior to joining CPG, he was Associate Director, Duke Pastoral Leadership Project, at the J. Ormond Center of the Duke University Divinity School.
 Previously, he was a Research Associate with the Religion in Urban America Program at the University of Illinois, at Chicago.
 His background also includes teaching positions at Duke, North Carolina State, and the University of Illinois at Chicago.

 He received a BA in sociology from the London School of Economics, an MA in history from the University of Sussex, and a PhD in sociology from Princeton.

 The Rt.
 Rev. Brian N. Prior

-He currently serves as President of Province VI and Chair of the Planning Committee for the House of Bishops.
-He is also a Trustee for the Church Pension Group and is the Chair of the Visionary Council for the Episcopal Camp and Conference Centers.
+He currently serves as Vice President of Province VI, as a member of the Presiding Bishop’s Council of Advice, as Chair of the Planning Committee for the House of Bishops, and as Chair of the Visionary Council for the Episcopal Camp and Conference Centers.